joerocca/joerocca.github.io/resume.md

 *Application Developer* — July 2015 - May 2017

-* Designed, developed, and deployed media applications for iOS, tvOS, Roku, and Chromecast.
+* Responsible for designing, developing, and deploying media applications for an industry-leading music blog.
+Platforms included iOS, tvOS, Roku, and Chromecast.
-* Developed and deployed a Content Management System for the media applications.
+* Developed and deployed a content management system for the media applications.
 * Developed multiple micro-services that helped streamline the main distribution/management process.
 Services included restricted artwork detection, catalog importing, and title refactoring.
-* Designed, developed, and deployed an iOS application for a piracy protection service.
+* Responsible for designing, developing, and deploying an iOS application for a piracy protection service.
 * Developed a micro-service for the piracy protection service that detects whether or not a webpage is providing an illegal link to a release/song based on a number of common identifiers.
 * Provided assistance and guidance on various Symphonic B2B projects.